The 12 best Australian native ferns for a home garden

 Its wiry black stems flex in heavy rain rather than snapping.
 Trim spent fronds at the base with small snips to encourage new flushes and top-dress annually with compost rather than strong fertilisers.

 Best in subtropical and tropical climates, this fern needs warmth, airflow and excellent drainage.
 Plant into free-draining soil enriched with compost but avoid burying the central crown.
-Every new frond emerges tightly furled from that point.
-If the crown is damaged, buried or rots, the entire plant can fail because there is no secondary growing point to replace it.
+Every new frond emerges tightly furled from that point — if the crown is damaged, buried or rots, the entire plant can fail as there is no secondary growing point to replace it.

 In humid regions, rainfall often provides enough moisture once established.
 It collects falling debris in its central rosette, which slowly breaks down and feeds the plant.